thchoudhury/ApiTestingUsingJmeter/README.md

 Here, the unique 'id' for new project is stored in variable **createdProjectID** for further use.

-### Edit Created Project Name : To edit any project name under specified workspaceid for the logged in user
+#### To Edit Created Project Name : To edit any project name under specified workspaceid for the logged in user
 * HTTP Method: PUT
 * API: https://api.octoperf.com/design/projects/{{createdProjectID}}?workspaceId={{workspaceId}}
 * Headers: